-If the export target does not keep up with the connector and the data queue fills up, VoltDB starts writing overflow data in the export buffer to disk.
+VoltDB uses persistent files on disk to queue export data waiting to be written to its specified target.
+If for any reason the export target can not keep up with the connector, VoltDB writes the excess data in the export buffer from memory to disk.
 This protects your database in several ways:

-- If the destination is intermittently unreachable or cannot keep up with the data flow, writing to disk helps VoltDB avoid consuming too much memory while waiting for the destination to catch up. - If the database is stopped, the export data is retained across sessions.
+- If the destination is intermittently unreachable or cannot keep up with the data flow, writing to disk helps VoltDB avoid consuming too much memory while waiting for the destination to catch up. - If the database stops, the export data is retained across sessions.
 When the database restarts, the connector will retrieve the overflow data and reinsert it in the export queue.

+Even when the target does keep up with the flow, some amount of data is written to the overflow directory to ensure durability across database sessions.
 You can specify where VoltDB writes the overflow export data using the <exportoverflow> element in the configuration file.
 For example: